blokks/legacy-docs/docs outline.md

 *Note: You don’t need to set CSS Custom Properties, if you use CSS classes as a fallback for IE. All browsers, legacy and modern ones, support classes.*

 *Note: On modern browsers, you can use CSS Custom Properties together with CSS classes.
-It’s impossible to have every property as CSS Variable.*
+It’s impossible to have every property as CSS Variable.
+See [blokks-modifiers](http://configure/blokks#modifiers) and [data-attributes](http://configure/blokks#data-atributes) for more styling options.*

 *Note: Microsoft Edge support CSS Custom Properties and is the default browser on Windows 10, Windows Mobile, and Xbox One consoles, replacing Internet Explorer.*

-### Inspect element
+### Inspect elements
 First, to style an element with classes we have to know its class name.
 The simplest way to do this is by selecting an element using the *Developer tools*.

 For example, *right click* a stage title and select *Inspect* from the context menu.
 This will open the *Developer tools* showing the HTML structure of the embed with the title highlighted: